Team207-S2024/team207-s2024/assignments/userneeds-benchmarking.md

 ## Voice of the Customer Benchmarking

-The team chose to begin figuring out what needs that the product would require to be successful by studying multiple other commercial products, and exhaustively note their pros and cons.
+The team chose to begin figuring out what needs the product would require to be successful by studying multiple other commercial products, and exhaustively noting their pros and cons.
 With this knowledge written out, it would make the process of creating and organizing the user needs of this project significantly easier.
-The format was created in order to organize the data in as digestible way as possible.
+The format was created to organize the data in as digestible way as possible.

 ### Search 1